Aboriginal heritage at Gundagai

 Lovers of the great outdoors can fish for trout or Murray cod, or admire the view from the lookout atop Mount Parnassus.
-Further afield in the Wagga Wagga area, you'll find plenty of natural attractions, such as Galore Hill Nature Reserve and beautiful Kindra State Forest.
+Further afield in the The Riverina, you'll find plenty of natural attractions, such as Galore Hill Nature Reserve and beautiful Kindra State Forest.

 Sundy in Gundy Heritage Day Visit Gundagai's important tour

 Wagga Wagga Airport is located 11 km from Wagga Wagga’s town centre.
 Use the taxi services to make the short trip southeast.
 Alternatively, rent a car from the hire services available at the airport and explore the region at your own pace.

 Choose from around 120 flights to and from Sydney and Melbourne weekly.
 QantasLink operates direct flights to and from Sydney and Regional Express operates direct flights to and from Sydney and Melbourne.
 For other major Australian cities, connect via Sydney or Melbourne for travel into Wagga Wagga.

 View of the Gundagai countryside and the Gundagai railway station.
 Image Jeffrey Drewitz